spark2k06/PCXT_MiSTer/README.md

 * 115200 Kbps
 * 230400 Kbps
 * 460800 Kbps
-* 921600 Kbps
+* 921600 Kbps (Only works with CPU speed at 14.318MHz)

-By default it is set to 115200, but this speed does not work, as XTIDE does not identify it...
-The most suitable speed is 460800, although 921600 is possible to use only with the CPU speed at 14.318MHz.
+By default it is set to 115200, but the most suitable speed is 460800.
+It is also possible to use 921600, but only with the CPU speed at 14.318MHz.

-The FDD image is recognised by XTIDE as B:, so to boot from floppy disk when booting, the 'B' key must be pressed when the XTIDE boot screen appears.
+The floppy disk image is recognised by XTIDE as B: in all BIOSes except JukoST, so to boot from the floppy disk, press the 'B' key when the XTIDE boot screen appears.
+Mounting and unmounting of such a drive becomes effective after a BIOS reset.
+Floppy swapping is possible as long as the drive was previously mounted.

+The serial port speed change becomes effective after a BIOS reset, it is not possible to use the HDD or Floppy drive after a speed change, the BIOS must always be reset after that.

 ## To-do list and challenges